 Donald P. Speer, M.D. earned his undergraduate degree from Stanford University.
 He graduated from medical school at the University of Southern California at Los Angeles in 1966 and did his internship at the University of California Hospital in Los Angeles.

 Dr. Speer did his orthopedic residency at the University of Kansas Hospital in Kansas City, Kansas and at the University of Arizona where he was one of the first orthopedic residents at the newly dedicated College of Medicine.
 He finished his residency in 1973.
-He is a full professor of Surgery and holds a joint appointment in Anatomy at the University of Arizona College of Medicine.
+He was a full professor of Surgery and held a joint appointment in Anatomy at the University of Arizona College of Medicine.

-Dr. Speer was the first fellowship trained pediatric orthopedic surgeon in the state and is one of only three such surgeons in the city today.
-As an attending physician at both the University of Arizona and at the Children's Clinics for Rehabilitative Services, he treats patients with a wide variety of congenital deformities.
-He is President of the managing Board of the Children's Clinics for Rehabilitative Services in Tucson.
-In addition, at several specialized clinics, he sees children with the orthopedic sequelae of cerebral palsy, myelomeningocele and hemophilia.
+Dr. Speer was the first fellowship trained pediatric orthopedic surgeon in Arizona.
+As an attending physician at both the University of Arizona and at the Children's Clinics for Rehabilitative Services, he treated patients with a wide variety of congenital deformities.
+He was President of the managing Board of the Children's Clinics for Rehabilitative Services in Tucson.
+In addition, at several specialized clinics, he cared for children with the orthopedic sequelae of cerebral palsy, myelomeningocele and hemophilia.

 Donald P. Speer, M.D., specialized in pediatric orthopedics and musculoskeletal oncology